Gordon Buchanan: Career

+In February 2025, Buchanan published his first book, In the Hide: How the Natural World Saved My Life, a memoir written with broadcaster and author Will Millard.
+Published by Witness Books, the book combines accounts of Buchanan's career as a wildlife cameraman with his childhood in Dumbarton and on the Isle of Mull, and describes the role of the natural world as a source of refuge and solace during difficult periods of his life.

-Awards
+Awards and patronages

-In June 2013 Buchanan was granted an honorary doctorate by the University of Stirling.
-He also won the Glenfiddich Spirit of Scotland award in the environment category in the same year, cementing his position as one of Scotland's finest cameramen and reputation as a renowned film maker.
+In June 2013, Buchanan was granted an honorary doctorate by the University of Stirling.

+He won the Glenfiddich Spirit of Scotland award in the environment category in the same year.

+In 2013, Buchanan became a patron of Trees for Life, a conservation charity working to restore the Caledonian Forest in the Highlands of Scotland.
+He became an ambassador for the Scottish Wildlife Trust the following year.

 Buchanan was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to conservation and wildlife film-making.

 Personal life

-Buchanan frequently mentions missing his family at various points within his shows.
-The Bear Family & Me includes a segment in which his wife (Wendy) and their two children (Lola and Harris) visit him.
-He also has an interest in whisky.
+Buchanan frequently mentions missing his family within his shows.
+The Bear Family & Me includes a segment in which his wife and their two children visit him.

+He has an interest in whisky.